Pearled Sorghum Grain Pudding

 Gluten free never tasted so good.
 Make this Pearled Sorghum Grain Pudding recipe using quality, delicious products from Nu Life Market.

-Nu Life Market’s gluten free White Pearled Sorghum Grain is an excellent alternative to couscous, quinoa, and pasta.
+Nu Life Market’s gluten free White Pearled Sorghum Grain is an excellent gluten free alternative to couscous, quinoa, and pasta.
 Pearled sorghum can be infused with numerous flavors, transforming any ordinary meal.
 With an ‘al dente’ texture this grain is sure to shake up your salads, stir-fry, or any savory meat dish.
 You may also want to try our white pearled grain sorghum as a bed for tofu, chicken or any savory meat dish.

 How to Cook Our Pearled Sorghum Grain